Connection String Reference

 • path provides location information for persistent storage (optional for memory storage)

-Supported Storage Engine Types
+MVCC Storage Engine

-In-Memory Storage (memory://)
+In-Memory Mode (memory://)

 memory://

-• Stores all data in RAM
+• All data stored in RAM for maximum performance

 • Data is lost when the process terminates